cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   "TxTypes": "negotiated_TxType",
   "ControllerConnectionId": "self_connection_id",
   "HostConnectionId": "counterparty_connection_id",
-  "Address": "interchain_account_address",
+  "Address": "interchain_account_address"
 }
 ```

 Comments: The ICS-27 application on the host chain is responsible for returning this version given the counterparty version set by the controller chain in INIT.
-The host chain must select a single encoding type and a single tx type that is supported by both the host chain and the controller chain (ie. included in counterparty version).
-If no such encoding or tx type exists, then the host chain must return an error and abort the handshake.
+The host chain must agree with the single encoding type and a single tx type that is requested by the controller chain (ie. included in counterparty version).
+If the requested encoding or tx type is not supported, then the host chain must return an error and abort the handshake.
 The host chain must also generate the interchain account address and populate the address field in the version with the interchain account address string.

 **ACK**